JustinMul/Nile/README.md

 An app where you can buy lovely plants.

-Buyer can register and login our website.
+Buyer can register and login to our website.
-In the home page buyer can see featured products.
+In the home page buyers can see featured products.
-Buyer can filter items by price, favourite items to check up on them later, and send messages to the user that is listing the item.
+Buyer can filter items by price, favorite items to check up on them later, and send messages to the user that is listing the item.